-I will suggest no one, not a single person, holds dear to them possessions, position, or power while in this state of understanding.
-For me, as I watched my sister-in-law fight cancer, eventually losing her battle as a young mother, or as I watched my neighbors as their son passed away from a self-inflicted gun shot at a very young age, or when I agonized as my friend’s son was lost for many days in the mountains of Utah, I began to realize what is most important: giving of oneself in every way possible.
+I will suggest no one, not a single person, holds possessions, position, or power dear to them while in this state of understanding.
+For me, as I watched my sister-in-law fight cancer, eventually losing her battle as a young mother, or as I watched my neighbors as their son passed away from a self-inflicted gunshot at a very young age, or when I agonized as my friend’s son was lost for many days in the mountains of Utah, I began to realize what is most important: giving of oneself in every way possible.

 Put your legs and arms in, strap on your seat belt, and hold on as you now will be on the ride of your life.
 New worlds are going to open for you; all of your friends will be your friends for life and on into eternity as they will stand by you through thick and thin.
 When you are up, you will lift them; when you are down, they will elevate you.
 When they are in need, you will give to them; when you are in want, they will provide for you.
 When they need love and advice, you will provide it for them; and when you necessitate, they will console you.

 The law of abundance really is quite simple: The more you give, the more you will receive.
 What you collect will include worldly things along the way; this is a natural default to the law.
 Abundance may require possessions and position, allowing you greater access to giving.
 The fun thing is that you will not even notice what you have or are obtaining, as it does not matter.
 Your inner soul will only rejoice and be satisfied knowing your talents are shared with others.
 You will be a natural draw to others as your light or influence will speak to their soul.
 Strangers will feel your sincerity and wonder what their attraction is to you.